Showing content for section Overview

 BA (Hons) History degree entry requirements

-- UCAS points – 112–128 points, to include A level History, or equivalent (calculate your UCAS points)
+- UCAS points - 104-112 points to include a minimum of 2 A levels, or equivalent, to include a relevant subject (calculate your UCAS points)

 - International Baccalaureate - 25